LetsDefend/SOC-Interview-Questions/README.md

 ### Which field of which event should I look at so that I can detect RDP logons?

 You can detect RDP logon activities with event ID 4624.
 "Logon Type" value should be **10**.

+## Threat Intelligence

+### What is Cyber Threat Intelligence (CTI)?

+Threat intelligence is the analysis of data using tools and techniques to generate meaningful information about existing or emerging threats targeting the organization that helps mitigate risks.
+Threat Intelligence helps organizations make faster, more informed security decisions and change their behavior from reactive to proactive to combat the attacks. ([eccouncil](https://www.eccouncil.org/cyber-threat-intelligence/))

+### What is TAXII in Cyber Threat Intelligence (CTI)?

+TAXII, short for Trusted Automated eXchange of Intelligence Information, defines how cyber threat information can be shared via services and message exchanges. ([anomali](https://www.anomali.com/resources/what-are-stix-taxii))

+### Name some of the Threat Intelligence Platforms

+IBM X Force Exchange, Cisco Talos, OTX AlienVault

+### What are the types of Threat Intelligence?

+- Strategic Threat Intelligence
+- Tactical Threat Intelligence
+- Technical Threat Intelligence
+- Operational Threat Intelligence